contagon/handbook/handbook/9-relief-society.md

 * Making covenants with God by receiving ordinances, including the temple endowment.
 * Doing temple and family history work (see [1.2.4](1-work-of-salvation-and-exaltation.md#124-uniting-families-for-eternity)).

 In presidency and Relief Society meetings, the Relief Society presidency discusses ways the sisters can participate in these efforts.
+Presidency members also plan ways to help members increase their understanding of and desire to receive sacred ordinances and make covenants with God in the temple.
+They encourage sisters to worship in the temple regularly where possible.

-The presidency encourages sisters to learn about their family history and about temple covenants and ordinances.
-They also encourage sisters to attend the temple regularly where possible.
+The presidency encourages sisters to learn about their family history.
+They help new and returning members, new members of Relief Society, and newly called missionaries find and prepare ancestors’ names for temple ordinances.

 The Relief Society president assigns a member of the presidency to help lead temple and family history work in the ward.
 She works with the assigned member of the elders quorum presidency to coordinate these efforts (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).